jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_grid_physicaldisks_diskactivity.md

 ---
 title: Physical Disks grid
 last_updated: July 29, 2016
 summary: "This view shows all collected physical disk statistics in grid rather than chart view.
-This allows sorting on statistics across all disks for the current values.
-(Click a column heading to order by that column.)"
+This allows sorting on statistics across all disks for the current values."
 sidebar: c_windows_sidebar
 permalink: windows_grid_physicaldisks_diskactivity.html
 id: PhysicalDiskActivity.PhysicalDiskGrid
 folder: ConnectWindows
 ---

-Following are the columns shown:
+{% include tip.html content="Click a column heading to order by that column." %}

 ## Disk